 ‘Important’ in the context of SE locations: To highlight the importance of this information, we added the label "important" after the super-enhancer's genomic location.

-Data sources: Sources of sample, including ENCODE, Roadmap, NCBI GEO/SRA and GGR.
+Data sources: Sources of sample, including NCBI GEO/SRA, ENCODE, Roadmap, GGR and NGDC GSA.

 Biosample type: Cell type classification of samples.